WOF-Softwares/Docura/README.md

 - [ ] Export to HTML/Slides
 - [ ] Git integration
 - [ ] Plugin system for extensions
+- [ ] Custome theme and styles by install or download

 ### 📦 Phase 7: Distribution
 - [ ] AppImage packaging